Browne1997/BlueOasis/README.md

 ---

 # Detailed Pipeline Explanation & Reasoning
-## Section 1 and 4: Loading & Exploring
+## Section 1 and 4: Loading, Exploring & Preprocessing
 This explains how the codes in both sections work/satisfy the requirements of the assesment.

 ### Preprocessing (raw .wav → cleaned audio)